 Epiphany is mainly celebrated by Catholics and Orthodox Christians.
 It's a big and important festival in Spain, where it's also known as 'The festival of the three Magic Kings' - 'Fiesta de Los tres Reyes Mages', and is when Spanish and some other Catholic children receive their presents - as they are delivered by the Three Kings!

 In Spain on Epiphany morning you might go to the local bakers and buy a special cake/pastry called a 'Roscón' (meaning a ring shaped roll).
-They are normally filled with cream or chocolate and is decorated with a paper crown.
-These are normally a figure of a king (if you find that you can wear the crown) and a dried bean (if you find that you're meant to pay for the cake!).
+They are normally filled with cream or chocolate and are decorated with a paper crown.
+There is normally a figure of a king (if you find that you can wear the crown) and a dried bean (if you find that you're meant to pay for the cake!).
 In Catalonia it's known as a Tortell or Gâteau des Rois and is stuffed with marzipan.

 In France you might eat a 'Galette des Rois', a type of flat almond cake.
 It has a toy crown cooked inside it and is decorated on top with a gold paper crown.